Imp Site logo - imps4ever!

 This FWC came alive and won with ease.
 It needed constant high revs, having no usable power below 6000rpm, but this was hardly a disadvantage during the race.
 Though of course it was unsuitable as a road engine.

 It did lead to further modifications in the original FW unit, as it was clear that it didn't need 1020cc to provide 35bhp.
-Walter Hassan and Harry Mundy developed a new unit of only 653cc, which could do what the old FW did, but was 100lb lighter.
+Walter Hassan and Harry Mundy developed a new unit of only 653cc, which could do what the old FW did, but was 100lb (45kg) lighter.
 It was named FWM, M for Marine, as it was intended for marine use.
 This new engine was able to operate either horizontally or vertically for outboard use.
-The American market remained as uninterested as they had been in 1951, despite an increase of capacity to 745cc and intensive development.
+The American market remained as uninterested as they had been in 1951, despite a later increase of capacity to 745cc and intensive development.

 For 1958, Colin Chapman persuaded the company to develop an enlarged (745cc) racing derivative of this engine, for his cars to use at Le Mans, when it was dubbed FWMA (Feather Weight Marine Automotive).
 (That year, and in the future, it was not a lucky engine for Lotus).